 1. choosing a crate

 Crates come in all shapes, sizes, colours and materials.
 What is most important for your puppy is the size.
 The perfect crate should be large enough for standing, sitting and stretching but not so large that your dog can make a mess at one end and ignore it.
+You can explore some of the best crates here.

 When Smudge was a baby she was so tiny that all crates we could find were far too big, so we simply used a couple of pillows to block off one side and that worked just fine.